tuhin-nag/jtp-game-recommendation/README.md

     ```bash
     docker-compose up --build
     ```
+    #### Notes
-    Note: Do not worry if this takes a long time initially, Docker has to download all the necessary files for the application to run.
+   - Do not worry if this takes a long time initially, Docker has to download all the necessary files for the application to run.
 On your following launches, the process will be much quicker!
+   - Until the backend and database are fully ready and communicating, the page will display "Loading...".
+While this is on the screen, please wait patiently, the page will load automatically.

 5. Open your web browser and navigate to http://localhost:8080 to access the application.